bentwnghk/speakAI/README.md

    Open your browser and go to `http://localhost:8000`

 3. **Generate audio:**
-   - Choose your input method: Enter Text, Upload Files, or Provide a URL
+   - Choose your input method: Enter Text, or Upload Files
    - For file uploads, select PDF, DOCX, TXT, or image files
    - Select your preferred voice from the dropdown
    - (Optional) Enter a Vision API key in Advanced Settings for image processing